 strategic approach focused on identifying high-potential areas.

-detailed analysis leveraging data from various forums and sites.
+a detailed analysis on leveraging data from various forums and

 respective Divisional Offices, which provide valuable insights.
 By